 Integrated Pest Management Plan - Methods of Control

 The Provincial Weed Control Act and the Agricultural Pest Act contain regulations that identify various plants as weeds, respectively.
 These lists are by no means comprehensive, particularly concerning introduced species that have negatively impacted natural environment parks.

-The Weed Control Act places plants into three categories:
+The Weed Control Act places plants into two categories:

 Types of Weeds

 Restricted weeds are required by law to be removed because of their competitive nature and the threat they pose to agriculture and the environment due to their ability to spread rapidly and the difficulty involved to control them.
 The City ensures that these types of weeds are destroyed following this legislation.

 Noxious weeds have the potential for rapid spread, and by law, they must be controlled to prevent this.